Major Controversies Surrounding Michelle Obama: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Michelle Obama.

-In October 2016, Michelle Obama heavily criticized Republican presidential nominee Donald Trump for his statements in a 2005 audio recording during a Clinton rally in Manchester, New Hampshire.
+In 2016, Michelle Obama heavily criticized Republican presidential nominee Donald Trump for the statements he made in a 2005 audio recording.

 On May 31, 2008, Barack and Michelle Obama announced that they had withdrawn their membership in Trinity United Church of Christ due to divisive statements by Reverend Wright.

-In 2008, Michelle Obama faced criticism from the media for focusing more on her fashion sense than on her serious contributions and issues of concern to military and working families.
-Bonnie Erbé argued that Obama's publicists were emphasizing style over substance.
+In 2008, Michelle Obama faced criticism from the media for focusing more on her fashion sense than her contributions.
+She also stated her intention to focus on issues important to military and working families as First Lady, and Bonnie Erbé argued that Obama's publicists were overemphasizing style over substance.

 November 2013: Criticism of Michelle Obama

-In November 2013, a Politico article by Michelle Cottle accused Michelle Obama of being a "feminist nightmare" for not using her position to advocate for women's issues.
-Cottle's critiques and the article were sharply criticized across the political spectrum.
+In November 2013, a Politico article criticized Michelle Obama for not using her position to advocate for women's issues, leading to sharp criticism across the political spectrum.

-In October 2014, senator Rand Paul linked to Michelle Obama's Twitter account when announcing on the website that he was going to Dunkin' Donuts.
+In October 2014, Senator Rand Paul linked to Michelle Obama's Twitter account when announcing on the website that he was going to Dunkin' Donuts, critiquing her healthy eating initiative.

-In January 2015, Michelle Obama traveled to Saudi Arabia with her husband following the death of King Abdullah.
-She faced criticism for not covering her head, a requirement for women in Saudi Arabia, but was also defended as a foreigner not bound by those customs.
-During the visit, King Salman did not greet or acknowledge Obama.
+In January 2015, Michelle Obama traveled to Saudi Arabia alongside her husband following King Abdullah's death.
+She faced criticism for not covering her head, although she was also defended for being a foreigner.
+During the encounter, King Salman neither greeted nor acknowledged her.

-In January 2016, Chris Christie, Republican governor of New Jersey and presidential candidate, criticized the first lady's involvement with healthy eating while he was campaigning in Iowa, arguing that she was using the government to exercise her views on eating.
+In January 2016, Chris Christie criticized Michelle Obama's involvement with healthy eating while campaigning in Iowa, arguing that she was using the government to exercise her views on eating.